Leeway-95/Aligning-TSD-with-LLM/README.md

 [New🔥] (2025.5.22) Our survey paper is submitted to **NeurIPS 2025, Position Track**!
 -->

-If you find our work useful in your research.
-Please consider giving a star ⭐ and citation 📚:
+✨ If you find our <em>position</em> useful for your research, please consider giving it a <strong>star ⭐ on GitHub</strong> to stay updated with future releases, and a <strong>citation 📚</strong> to help others discover it:
 ```bibtex
 @misc{li2025alignmentparadigms,
       title={Prioritizing Alignment Paradigms over Task-Specific Model Customization in Time-Series LLMs},